ExpressLRS/Docs/docs/software/gyro.md

 #### Trims

-Only apply to Auto-Level mode, and ensure that the aircraft is flying level when the sticks are centered.
+Ensure that the aircraft is flying level when the sticks are centered.

 On the _pitch_ axis, positive(+) brings the nose up, negative (-) brings nose down.
 On the _roll_ axis, positive(+) causes banking to the left.